THE LEAST KNOWN BALKAN REPUBLICS IN ONE SINGLE EPIC TRIP

-We'll spend the entire day touring Skopje, the capital of Macedonia or FYROM, as the Greeks like to say.
+We'll spend the entire day touring Skopje, the capital of Macedonia or FYROM, as the Greeks used to say.

 Skopje is a fascinating Balkan capital full of ancient history, socialist heritage, brave-new-world pomp and ethnic diversity.

 Lunch, dinner and overnight in Skopje.

 DAY 2 - Prizren

 We'll leave Skopje early in the morning and head north to the de-facto independent but not fully recognised Republic of Kosovo, also known as Autonomous Province of Kosovo and Metohija.

 After completing the usual border formalities at the dusty frontier town of Elez Han, we'll head to Prizren, locally known as little Sarajevo and arguably the prettiest and liveliest city in Kosovo.

 We'll have a traditional Kosovar lunch in one of the many cafés built along the Bistrica River and enjoy a walking tour around the churches, mosques and Bektashi (sufi) shrines scattered around Prizren old town.

 We'll then pay a visit to the medieval Kalaja Fortress overlooking then town and admire the sunset vista over Prizren and the surrounding plains.